frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/docs/Development-Guide/Development-Hints.md

 For all other ExpressLRS hardware, you need to read through `targets.json` under the directory `ExpressLRS/src/hardware` to figure out which file should be edited.

 For Shrew-Lite and Shrew-Pro (which uses the term `ShrewESC` in the code), the pin assignments for the H-bridge inputs are hard-coded in the source code, not in the JSON files.
+These pins are `GPIO9`, `GPIO10`, `GPIO13`, and `GPIO27`.

+**IMPORTANT**: If you are using pins for purposes other than PWM output, please remember to remove them from the list of PWM pins!!!
+You can do this through editing these JSON files.
+You might need to also remove it as the RX and TX pin.

 ## How to Set Default User Options